 First things first, what exactly are shipping container homes?

-Shipping container homes are homes, offices or other buildings which have been built out of shipping containers.
+Shipping container homes are homes, offices or other buildings that have been built out of shipping containers.
 It doesn’t matter if the containers are new or used.
 All that matters is that shipping containers were used to construct the building.

 If you want to know more about where to begin, please read our getting started article.